-These tips will help your transition make easy for your kids from crib to toddler bed or co-sleeping to their own independent sleep space.
+These tips will help your transition make it easy for your kids from crib to toddler big bed or co-sleeping to their own independent sleep space.

 1. Keep your room and house configuration in mind

-Well, as a matter of fact, having a crib for infants is a tricky decision for every parent, what kind, what size, all those questions have to be considered.
-Keeping all that excitement and eagerness for a new baby aside, as a parent some decision needs to be realistic than emotional.
-Your take on setting up a nursery for your baby is so much relatable for every parent, however, in some cases, we have to question ourselves that “Do we even need this?”
+Well, as a matter of fact, having a crib for infants is a tricky decision for every parent; what kind, what size, all those questions have to be considered.
+Keeping all that excitement and eagerness for a new baby aside, some decision needs to be realistic than emotional as a parent.
+Your take on setting up a nursery for your baby is so much relatable for every parent; however, in some cases, we have to question ourselves that “Do we even need this?”

-To be honest, you can’t be 100% sure if something is going to work for your baby but you really have to consider the configuration of your house. for instance, you cannot have a newborn sleep on a different level of your house while you cannot be around for the most part.
+You can’t be 100% sure if something will work for your baby, but you really have to consider the configuration of your house.
+For instance, you cannot have a newborn sleep on a different level of your house while you cannot be around for most of the day.

 2. Encourage independent sleep from day 1

 Try your best to have your baby sleep in his own crib to establish better sleep habits.
-Some babies, if not all, just never sleep by themselves. they need to be held up or be on your chest for a cozy sleep.
+Some babies, if not all, never sleep by themselves.
+They want to be held up or be on your chest for a cozy sleep.

 3. Co-sleep if your baby does not seem to like sleeping in the crib

-Co-sleeping works best for breastfeeding moms who do feeding on demand.
-Although nights get rough for moms when you are co-sleeping still that is the best way you can get your fair share of night sleep when you are sleep deprived for the longest time.
+Co-sleeping works best for breastfeeding moms; who follow feeding on demand.
+Although nights get rough for moms when you are co-sleeping, that is the best way to get your fair share of night sleep when you are sleep-deprived for the longest time.

 4. Getting the right bed for every stage

-Well, if you have started off with bassinet or crib, it can be either standard or mini crib depends on your space.
+Well, if you have started with a bassinet or crib, it can be either standard or mini crib depends on your room space.

-Choosing the right bed for every age is very essential.
-Most of the Mini Cribs do not convert to toddler beds or day bed, however, the standard size crib does convert and your child may end up sleeping in his independent space.
+Choosing the right bed for every age is essential.
+Most of the mini cribs do not convert to toddler beds or day beds.
+However, the standard size crib does convert, and your child may end up sleeping in his independent space.

 5. Choose Convertible beds for kids

-Most of the cribs are convertible to twin beds, in order to have those set up later you would have to order rails and the twin mattress for a twin bed.
-It would be great if you keep a crib manual safe somewhere in your house for future reference.
+Most of the cribs are convertible to twin beds; to have those set up later, you would have to order rails and twin mattresses for a twin bed.
+Please keep a crib manual safe somewhere in your house for future reference.

-Most of the standard cribs convert to toddler beds or day beds, This depends on how and where you are using your standard crib.
+Most of the standard cribs convert to toddler beds or day beds; this depends on how you are using your standard crib.
 Consider all possible options before making a purchase.

-If you have an attached changing table then there is quite a chance that you cannot use it as a toddler bed in a small space as you cannot detach them depends on crib settings.
+If you have an attached changing table, then there is quite a chance that you cannot use it as a toddler bed in a small space as you cannot detach them depending on crib settings.